tourkaman/PDC-support-web/documents/starting/get_research_time/get_research_time.rst

 Joining a existing Time Allocation
 ##################################

-If you want to join an existing Time allocation, you have to first create an SUPR account [go to step 2 SUPR account] and send an Project Membership Request from SUPR web interface, and then proceed to send an PDC account request through SUPR.
+If you want to join an existing Time allocation, you have to first create an SUPR account :ref:`Step 2: SUPR account <get_supr_account>` and send an Project Membership Request from SUPR web interface, and then proceed to send an PDC account request through SUPR.

 Check your existing Time Allocation